 Shopping here is well-heeled but wonderful, with White Stuff, Musto, Jack Wills, JAM Industries, Amelia’s Attic and Crew and Co in town, plus plenty of independent fashion boutiques.

 Play golf or tennis against breathtaking scenery at Thurlestone Golf Club, based in an area of outstanding natural beauty.
 Bigbury Golf Club and Dartmouth Golf Course are also close by.
 Head over to Salcombe Shooting School for game and airgun shooting.

 Further afield is Plymouth, where you can visit the world-famous Blackfriars Gin Distillery, discover the dramatic Royal Citadel, wander through the UK’s largest aquarium and stroll around the quaint cobbled Barbican waterfront.

-As the sun dips in the West, head over to The Old Bakery in Kingsbridge for a light dinner, The Cricket Inn at Beesands for lobster caught in the bay or The Start Cross Bay Inn on historic Torcross, famous for the Normandy landings.
+As the sun dips in the West, head over to The Cricket Inn at Beesands for lobster caught in the bay or The Start Cross Bay Inn on historic Torcross, famous for the Normandy landings.
 More formally, Burgh Island Hotel offers sunset cocktails and vintage-style dinner.
 Make sure you book in advance and pack a black tie.